Bowarc/jukebot/README.md

 #### Init
 Start by running `sh scripts/init.sh`
 This will create some important folders in the project directory, which the bot relies on.

-#### back
-`sh scripts/back.sh`

 ### Run
 To run the bot, use `sh scripts/run.sh`